-The capital of Liberia is Monrovia and the country’s population is about 4.503 million (2013).
+The capital of Liberia is Monrovia and the country’s population is about 5 million.
 Liberia is a multilingual country, though English is the official language.
 Liberian Kreyol is also a well-known spoken language.
 The main religion is Christianity, with a smaller Islamic population.
 Its top exports are passenger and cargo ships, iron ore, rubber, rough wood, and cocoa beans.
 The time zone is 4 hours ahead of EST.

 The following day I visited the massive Freestone Rubber plantation, which employs 25,000 Liberians and likely produces the latex in your tires!

 Coffee lovers: Go on the Tio Leo Coffee Tour and learn how its made from the source, from harvesting the beans to learning how to make cane sugar.
 Then enjoy fresh made coffee at the end!
 Another wonderful place to visit is the Hidden Garden Art Gallery, a must-see for fun and extraordinary original art works.